-Discover how to use proximity operators to indicate relationships and positions of search terms in relation to each other when searching WorldCat indexes.
+Discover how to use proximity operators in Connexion and FirstSearch to indicate relationships and positions of search terms in relation to each other when searching WorldCat indexes.

-Use the following proximity operators to indicate relationship and, optionally, position of search terms in relation to each other:
+You can use the following proximity operators in Connexion and FirstSearch to indicate the relationship and, optionally, the position of search terms in relation to each other.

 |with (or w)||Finds both terms, in the order typed, with no words between.||